bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

-We can use a public testnet faucet to send testnet coins to the wallet and check that the UTXO sync and balance fetch is working correctly.
+We can use a public testnet faucet to send testnet coins to the wallet and check that the UTXO sync and balance fetch are working correctly.
 Before we do that add one more method to generate a new address we can then use this address to get testnet coins from a faucet.

 Let's add a state variable for `address`, a button for **Get Address** and a click event handler to call `bdk-rn` and create a new address.
 Let's do the following